Clady River (Gweedore)

 The Clady River (Irish: An Chláidigh, meaning 'the One Who Washes' or 'the Strong-Flowing One') is a small river in Gweedore (Irish: Gaoth Dobhair), a district in the north-west of County Donegal in Ulster, the northern province in Ireland.
-The river flows entirely within the Civil Parish of Tullaghobegly.
+The river flows entirely within the Civil Parish of Tullaghobegly (Irish: Tulacha Beigile).

 Course

 The Clady River flows out of the western end of Lower Lough Nacung (Irish: Loch na Cuinge Íochtarach) in Gweedore.
 Lower Lough Nacung is immediately north-west of Upper Lough Nacung (Irish: Loch na Cuinge Uachtarach).
 The Clady River mainly flows in a west-north-westerly direction for its entire course, flowing into the Crolly River (Irish: Abhainn Chroithlí), also known as the Gweedore River, on the south-western outskirts of Bunbeg (Irish: An Bun Beag).
 The river enters the Crolly River beside Bunbeg Quay, very near the Crolly River's mouth.
 This part of the Crolly River is known as An Gaoth ('The Inlet' or 'The Estuary'), and is effectively an inlet of the North Atlantic.
 The Clady River is about 5 miles (around 8 kilometres) in length.

 The N56 crosses the Clady River near its source, crossing it very near the western end of Lower Lough Nacung.
 The R257 crosses the river at Clady Bridge in Bunbeg.
 Almost all of the R258 runs alongside the Clady River, this road running along the river's right bank, from near the river's source to its mouth at Bunbeg Quay.